ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 can be wholly separated at the top of your project's directory tree.

-## Search Path / File Collection Ordering

-Path order is important and needed by various functions.
-Ceedling itself needs a path order to find files such as header files that get mocked.
-Tasks are often ordered by the contents of file collections Ceedling builds.
-Toolchains rely on a search path order to compile code.

-Paths are organized and prioritized like this:

-1. Test paths
-1. Support paths
-1. Source paths
-1. Source include paths

-Of course, this list is context dependent.
-A release build pays no attention to test or support paths.
-And, as is documented elsewhere, header file search paths do not incorporate source file paths.

-This ordering can be useful to the user in certain testing scenarios where we desire Ceedling or a compiler to find a stand-in header file in our support directory before the actual source header file of the same name in the source include path list.

-If you define your own tools in the project configuration file (see the `:tools` section documented later in this here document), you have some control over what directories are searched and in what order.

-## Configuring Your Header File Search Paths
+## Search Paths for Test Builds

+Test builds in C are fairly complex.
+Each test file becomes a test executable.
+Each test executable needs generated runner code and optionally generated mocks.
+Slicing and dicing what files are compiled and linked and how search paths are assembled is tricky business.
+That’s why Ceedling exists in the first place.
+Because of these issues, search paths, in particular, require quite a bit of special handling.

 Unless your project is relying exclusively on `extern` statements and uses no mocks for testing, Ceedling _**must**_ be told where to find header files.
 Without search path knowledge, mocks cannot be generated, and code cannot be compiled.

-Ceedling provides two mechanisms for configuring header file search paths:
+Ceedling provides two mechanisms for configuring search paths:

 1. The [`:paths` ↳ `:include`](#paths--include) section within your
    project file.
-This is available to both test and release builds.
 1. The [`TEST_INCLUDE_PATH(...)`](#test_include_path) build directive
    macro.
 This is only available within test files.

-In testing contexts, you have three options for creating the header file search path list used by Ceedling:
+In testing contexts, you have three options for assembling the core of the search path list used by Ceedling for test builds:

 1. List all search paths within the `:paths` ↳ `:include` subsection of your project file.
 This is the simplest and most common approach.